PariSolunke/Sidewalk_Segmentation_Dataset/README.md

 - CUDA-capable GPU

 ### Singularity Container
 You need the MMSegmentation Singularity container(TBA).
-Update the path in your scripts:
+Download and update the path in the slurm script:
 ```bash
 CONTAINER=/home/pss442/mmseg.sif
 ```